Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 A femoral hernia causes a lump low down in your groin.
 It happens at the hole in the wall of your abdomen where the femoral artery and vein pass from your abdomen into your leg.

-Various anaesthetic techniques are possible.
-The operation usually takes about 45 minutes.
+Different kinds of anaesthetic are possible.
+The procedure usually takes about 45 minutes.

 Your surgeon will make a cut either directly over the lump or a little higher up and will remove the 'hernial sac'.